Takahiro Arai

-Takahiro Arai (Japanese: 新井 貴浩, born January 30, 1977, in Naka-ku, Hiroshima) is a Japanese-Korean former professional baseball player.
+Takahiro Arai (Japanese: 新井 貴浩, born January 30, 1977, in Naka-ku, Hiroshima) is a Japanese-Zainichi Korean former professional baseball player.
 He is the manager of Hiroshima Toyo Carp in Japan's Nippon Professional Baseball from the 2023 season.

 His younger brother Ryota is also a former professional baseball player who played for Hanshin Tigers.

 College baseball career

 In 1998, he participated in the Tohto University Baseball League and went 6 for 12 against an American collegiate All-Star team, winning him the league's RBI title.
 He only homered twice in college.
 He was drafted in the sixth round of the '98 NPB draft by the Hiroshima Carp, the team he had followed as a child.